Foot Comfort and Safety at Work

 - pointed shoes

 |Sweaty feet, fungal infections (athlete's foot)||Hot and humid environment, strenuous work, footwear with synthetic (non- porous) uppers|

 There are no comprehensive statistics on these kinds of problems with feet.
-Surveys suggest that two out of every three workers suffer from some form of a foot problem.

 Common foot problems occur both on and off the job.
 Still, there is no doubt that some work-related factors can lead to foot problems, especially jobs that require long periods of standing.
 Since the human foot is designed for mobility, maintaining an upright stance is extremely tiring.
 Standing for hours, day after day, not only tires the worker's feet but can also cause permanent damage.
-Continuous standing can cause the joints of bones of the feet to become misaligned (e.g., cause flat feet) and can cause inflammation that can lead later to rheumatism and arthritis.
+Continuous standing can cause the joints of bones of the feet to become misaligned (e.g., cause flat feet) and can cause inflammation that can lead to rheumatism and arthritis.

-The type of flooring used in the workplace has an important influence on comfort, especially on tender feet.
+The type of flooring used in the workplace has an important influence on comfort, especially on feet.
 Hard, unyielding floors like concrete are the least comfortable surfaces to work on.
 Working on a hard floor has the impact of a hammer, pounding the heel at every step.
 Slippery floors are hazardous for slips and falls that can result in sprained ankles or broken foot bones.